bem4solvation/apbs_analysis_tool/README.md

-# apbs_analysis_tool
+# APBS analysis tools
+Here, we'll put some useful analysis tools that we have developed working with APBS.

-Automation of APBS runs on a folder with PDBs, with interactive visualization of electrostatic potentials with MDAnalysis.
-Check out the test.ipynb for a simple tutorial.
+`get_dx.py` is a script to automize of APBS runs on a folder with PDBs, with interactive visualization of electrostatic potentials using MDAnalysis.
+Check out the `test.ipynb` for a simple tutorial.